Of course, you should start blogging this year (2026) and beyond.

 You will need to invest in premium WordPress themes.

-Unlike free WordPress themes with customization limitations and barely any updates from the developer, Premium themes give you absolute control over your website design, customization, added features, and integration and provide regular updates and support.
+Unlike free WordPress themes, which have limited customization and receive few updates from the developer, Premium themes give you absolute control over your website design, customization, added features, and integrations, and provide regular updates and support.

-Though the budget could concern a beginner, you can check out some affordable StudioPress themes on this page.
+Although the budget may be a concern for beginners, you can check out some affordable StudioPress themes on this page.

-StudioPress themes run on the Genesis framework, the industry standard for theme framework.
+StudioPress themes run on the Genesis framework, the industry standard for theme frameworks.

 Start Publishing Quality Content Consistently